cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 ### Checking length

-Checking the length of our `LinkedList` is very straightforward now, since we have been keeping track the nodes as they are pushed and popped.
+Checking the length of our `LinkedList` is very straightforward now since we have been keeping track of the nodes as they are pushed and popped.

 ```rs
 /// Returns the number of items contained in the LinkedList.